jusstsdk/Insight/README.md

    - Should we add more filters and sorting
    - How do we calculate popularity
    - Should we handle 3rd party accessing the API
+   - "see all previously reported problems and their statuses" vs "follow up on an unresolved problem"

 # Bugs